ENTITY ARCHITECTURE

 Frequently Asked Questions

-What is a Ghost Network in SEO?
+What is Entity Authority Architecture in SEO?

 How does Google recognize entities versus pages?